From Invoice to Payment¶

 exert timely control over all areas of company management.

-This can provide an added-value service that greatly improves the interaction between trustees and their clients.
+This can provide a value-added service that greatly improves the interaction between trustees and their clients.

 All the accounts are held in the default currency (which is specified in the company definition), but each account and/or transaction can also have a secondary currency (which is defined in the account).
 The value of multi-currency transactions is then tracked in both currencies.